Perfect Strangers (2016 film)

-Perfect Strangers (Perfetti sconosciuti /it/) is a 2016 Italian comedy-drama film directed and co-written by Paolo Genovese.
+Perfect Strangers (Perfetti sconosciuti /it/) is a 2016 Italian psychological comedy-drama film directed and co-written by Paolo Genovese.
 It was released in Italy on 11 February 2016.

-The film was a critical and commercial success, winning the David di Donatello in the Best Film Category and grossing more than €16 million in Italy.
+The film was a critical and commercial success, winning the David di Donatello in the Best Film Category and grossing more than €16 million in Italy..

-Having been remade 24 times, the film was recognized as the most remade film in Guinness World Records.
+As of January 2024, the film was recognised as the most remade film by Guinness World Records, with productions in 24 different languages.

 Plot

 On the evening of a total eclipse of the moon, which is said to make people more emotional, seven close friends gather for a dinner party.
 Early in the meal time, one of the friends, a relationship therapist named Eva, says that she is convinced that many couples would separate if they saw the messages on each other's phones.
-As the friends debate this contention, they agree—some of them reluctantly—to play a game.
+As the friends debate this contention, they agree - some of them reluctantly - to play a game.
 They will each place their phone on the table and they will share their messages and calls with the rest of the group.

 At first, the game seems harmless; no one has anything to hide.
 Gradually, the calls and messages become more compromising.
 They reveal that one married woman is having an affair and that a man who has been pretending to have an absent girlfriend is not who he seems to be.
 As the calls continue, the network of lies and secrets become increasingly tangled.
 Almost no one at the table is spared.
 By the end of the night, the group's friendships, marriages, and romances have been shattered.

-As the guests leave the apartment, they behave as if nothing had happened, the end of the eclipse seemingly causing them to forget what happened during it.
-Each of their relationships are exactly as they were at the start of the evening, as if the game never happened, and they return to their lives.
+After the lunar eclipse ends, it turns out that the game Eva suggested never actually took place, since Rocco had refused to participate because he realized how dangerous it could be to play with one’s own secrets: The film thus showed what could have happened if the game had taken place.